I have worked hard to stay fit and understand the complex relationship between aging, nutrition, and exercise.

 We're aging, guys—every minute of every day.
 But that doesn't mean we have to give up on looking good.
-This article is a quick and easy guide to some of the more important things we can do to make sure that older men like us stay in the game.
+This article is a quick and easy guide to style for men over fifty, along with some very solid reasoning about why we should still care how we look.

 It's true that men's style can be a tricky thing, but remember that our best feature is our intelligence and experience.
 The young studs may have their thick hair and wrinkle-free skin, but we have something far more valuable than that —we've been there.
 We know.
-We have the judgment and experience to guide us in our decisions.
+We have the judgment and experience to guide us in our style decisions.
 It's the confidence and calm of an older man that radiates power.
 Don't sell yourself short, my friends!

 Style is knowing who you are, what you want to say, and not giving a damn.